 Hideo Hosono, Professor, Laboratory for Materials and Structures, Institute of Innovative Research, Institute of Technology, JAPAN

 Title: Creation of active functionality utilizing abundant elements

-Abstract: It is a grand challenge in materials science to realize valuable active functionality using abundant elements.
-Electron and hydrogen are the simplest and most abundant species in space.
-Most of functionalities in oxides are obtained by tuning cations.
-In this talk I introduce our approach to electro-active functionality in oxide-based materials focusing on electron and hydrogen as anions.
+Abstract: In this talk I introduce our approach to electro-active functionality in oxide-based materials focusing on electron and hydrogen as anions.

 Crystals in which electrons serve as anions are called electride, which may be regarded as the crystalline form of solvated electrons.
 The first electride was synthesized by J.Dye in 1983 using crown-ether.
 The fatal drawback was extreme sensitivity to temperature and air.
 It was thus a long standing issue to realize RT-stable electride since then.
 We reported RT stable electride C12A7:e- in 2003 using 12CaO∙7Al2O3(C12A7).
 Since then, unique electronic structure and physical properties have been elucidated; insulator-metal-superconductor transition and very low work function (but chemical inertness) are typical examples.
 In addition, metallic conduction at molten state is found.
 Recently, we reported two novel findings: Ru-loaded C12A7:e works as efficient ammonia synthesis at mild conditions and 2-dimensinal electride Ca2N and Y2C with exceptional properties.